status-im/feature-specs/content/draft/general/password_strength.md

 - A password MUST be checked against a list of common passwords
     - If a password matches a common password, it MUST BE rejected
-    - If a password matches a common password, it MUST BE display a warning "this pasword has been pwned and shouldn't be used"
+    - If a password matches a common password, it MUST BE displayed a warning "this pasword has been pwned and shouldn't be used"
     - If the application is online, the password MAY BE checked against an online or a local database.
     - If the application is offline, the password MAY BE checked against a local database.